 After completing the action, the user receives a reward that satisfies their initial need or desire.
 Variable rewards are essential because they create a sense of unpredictability and excitement, which keeps users engaged and coming back for more.
 Examples of variable rewards can include social validation (e.g., likes or comments), new content, or a sense of accomplishment.

 In this stage, the user invests time, effort, or resources into the product, which increases their commitment and makes it more likely they will return in the future.
 Investments can take many forms, such as providing personal information, customizing the product, or making in-app purchases.

 The Hooked Loop is designed to create a self-reinforcing cycle of user engagement, where users continuously interact with the product, find value, and invest in it, ultimately forming a habit.

 In psychology, the term “hook” generally refers to a stimulus or event that captures an individual’s attention, sparks their interest, and encourages them to engage with a particular subject, concept, or activity.
 Hooks can be used in various contexts, such as teaching, marketing, and habit formation, to create an initial connection that leads individuals to delve deeper into the content or behavior.

 Is The Hooked Loop Scientifically Valid?

 Unfortunately, The Hooked Loop is not based on sound science, and does not do a good job of predicting which apps will become habit forming.
 In fact, most successful products violate The Hooked Model.
-If you are looking to build a habit forming product, there are much more reliable methods, such as Behavioral Strategy or the Fogg Behavior Model.
+If you are looking to build a habit forming product, there are much more reliable methods, such as Behavioral Strategy, the Behavioral State Model, or the Fogg Behavior Model.